pquochuy/pquochuy.github.io/_pages/about.md

 News
 ---
+* **31 August 2018:** Awarded the Bernd Fisher award, University of Lübeck, for best PhD thesis
+* **31 August 2018:** MultitaskSleepNet source code for automatic sleep staging available
+* **31 August 2018:** New preprint version of our [recent work](http://arxiv.org/abs/1805.06546) on automatic sleep staging available
 * **16 May 2018:** Preprint of our [recent work](http://arxiv.org/abs/1805.06546) on automatic sleep staging available in arXiv
 * **04 May 2018:** My PhD thesis approved for "summa cum laude"
 * **03 May 2018:** I will serve as a session co-chair at EMBC 2018